Comparisons of the Armies

 General Staff officers, who had undergone rigorous selection procedures and training performed similar functions at all major headquarters.
 A Chief of Staff was a much more important figure in the Prussian Army than in any other army, because he had the right to appeal against his superior to the commander of the next highest formation.
 Thus, for example, the Crown Prince was unable to contradict the advice of his Chief of Staff, General von Blumenthal, for fear of a direct appeal (in this case) to his father the King.

 The term uhlan comes from the Polish for light cavalry armed with lances, sabers and pistols.
 The title was later used by lancer regiments in the Russian, Prussian, and Austrian armies.
 Uhlans were tasked with shadowing passenger balloons launched from the city: their capacity for rapid movement made Uhlans the only troops able to keep pace with the balloons.

 Given that France maintained a strong standing army, and that Prussia and the other German states would need weeks to mobilise their reserves, the French held the initial advantage of troop numbers and experience.
-French tactics emphasised the defensive use of the Chassepot rifle in trench-warfare style fighting; German tactics emphasised encirclement battles and using artillery offensively whenever possible.
+French tactics emphasized the defensive use of the Chassepot rifle in trench-warfare style fighting; German tactics emphasized encirclement battles and using artillery offensively whenever possible.

 Uniforms of Prussian soldiers.